 This is a two-pronged approach, treat your cat and the environment.

-The best flea products are available from your veterinarian.
+The most effective products are available from your veterinarian.
 There are a number of different types on the market, below is a list of some effective flea products, but these may vary from country to country.

 It is important to treat the environment as well.
 Vacuum your home including under furniture, along skirting boards and in nooks and crannies.

 Wash all pet bedding in hot water.
 Either tumble dry or hang out to dry in the sun.